rkweehinzmann/user-documentation/docs/datasets/index.md

 ## Features
 * A very handy feature is to group and tag datasets.
 Find [here](grouping_tagging_ds.md) more details how to do it.
 * Datasets can also be selected for several actions.
 One such action is the *publication* of that selection.
 For more details see [publication of SciCat datasets](Publishing.md).
-Generally, actions depend on what is implemented at your site and can cover a wide range from comprising them into a new datacollection of a custom type to using that selection of datasets to run an analysis on them.
+Generally, actions depend on what is implemented at your site and can cover a wide range from comprising them into a new datacollection of a custom type [(see advanced documentation)](../datasets/datasetTypes.md) to using that selection of datasets to run an analysis on them.

 ## How to search for datasets
 You can use several places to query your datasets: